paulio11/P4-Squigl-Twitter-Clone/README.md

 - If a user is mentioned in a public post or reply they will be notified of this by an unread mention count in the menu.
 - A user can view these posts and replies on their Mentions page.
 - Posts and replies are excluded if the logged in user exists in their **read** `ManyToManyField`.
-- Posts and replies can be marked as **Read** to clear the notification, and be excluding in the future.
+- Posts and replies can be marked as **Read** to clear the notification, and be excluded in the future.

 ```
 def mentions(request):